5 Ways to Achieve Exponential Growth

 “Part of being a leader is being able to give direction with expectations, and then allowing your team – empowering your team – to go forth and do that work,” Monte elaborates.
-“Good management is about inspecting what you expect; you can set up KPIs for every area so that you know that your team are doing the right things, without micromanaging every situation.
+“Successful business management is about inspecting what you expect; you can set up KPIs for every area so that you know that your team are doing the right things, without micromanaging every situation.
 Ultimately, you need leadership and management; if you don’t have both, you won’t be able to focus on what you need to achieve the exponential growth that you desire.”

 Monte is right; to have good leadership and management requires discipline – which is something that most entrepreneurs lack.
 The very nature of the entrepreneur is that they love having the freedom to do a variety of things, but business needs routine.
 As business author and founder of the Entrepreneurs Organization, Verne Harnish says “routine sets you free.”

 “It’s about identifying what our routines are in your business; routines should not be about a person,” Monte states, plainly.
 “Routines should be about the business.
 What routines for meetings are we going to choose to have as a as an organization?
 What routines are we going to have to review our progress and our numbers?
 It’s about the actions that create the results,” he explains.
 “If you create the routines around a person, they won’t be routines for very long.
 You’ve got to create routines about the business.”

 Many business owners however, resist routine.